 Role of Mahatma Gandhi in India’s Freedom Struggle

-The significance of non-violence in India’s freedom struggle gained prominence with the involvement of Mahatma Gandhi.
+The significance of non-violence in India’s freedom struggle gained importance with the involvement of Mahatma Gandhi.
 While there were parallel violent movements against British rule, the peaceful nature of non-violence made it a powerful way to demand complete independence.

 Mahatma Gandhi utilized non-violence in every movement against the British government, and some of the most notable non-violent movements were as follows: